emilaxelsson/hydrogenesis/doc/features.md

 Tempo changes can occur anywhere in a pattern.
 On the other hand, Hydrogen in fact only allows tempo changes at the beginning of patterns.
 The converter solves this limitation by splitting patterns upon tempo changes.
 For example, if pattern "A" contains one tempo change somewhere after the first row, it will get converted into two Hydrogen patterns: "A#0" and "A#1".

+  * Note: Relative tempo changes are supported, but do not work properly when looping patterns.
+The accumulative change caused by looping a pattern cannot be replicated in Hydrogen.

 The example track [Dyers_eve.mptm](../examples/Dyers_eve.mptm) demonstrates the use of tempo changes.